 - Increased hand sanitizer and cleaning supplies on campuses.

-- Installation of “no-touch” paper towel dispenser rather than ones that require touching or air dryers.
+- Installation of “no-touch” paper towel dispensers or air dryers.

-- Every 2-4 hours bathrooms and common areas will be disinfected.
+- Restrooms and common areas will be disinfected twice per day.

 - Measures will be implemented at each campus.

 - Parameters will be established for faculty, staff, and community members to try to prevent the spread of COVID-19 from employees to students.